 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 Musk's SpaceX has its own Hyperloop test track at its headquarters in Hawthorne, California -- about one mile long and with a six-foot outer diameter.

-In order to accelerate the development of functional prototypes and encourage student innovation, SpaceX announced the Hyperloop Pod Competition in 2015, which challenges university teams to design and build the best transport Pod.
-The third instalment: the 2018 Hyperloop Pod Competition takes place in July this year, with a focus on a single criterion maximum speed for a self-propelled pod on the test track or as the competition puts it: "Fastest time without crashing wins!"
+In order to accelerate the development of functional prototypes and encourage student innovation, SpaceX announced the Hyperloop Pod Competition in 2015, which challenges university teams to design and build the best transport pod, judged by different criteria each time.
+In 2018, the focus was the maximum speed for a self-propelled pod on the test track, or as the competition puts it: "Fastest time without crashing wins!".
+In 2019 it was judged on maximum speed with successful deceleration.

 What is Virgin Hyperloop One?

 Virgin Hyperloop One is one of the leading contenders attempting to create a commercially viable Hyperloop system.
-It was founded in June 2014 and has over 300 staff, and has raised $295m with the aim of building an operational system by 2021.
+It was founded in June 2014 and has over 300 staff.
+It has raised $295m with the aim of building an operational system by 2021.
+The company currently has projects underway in Missouri, Texas, Colorado, North Carolina, the Midwest, India, Saudi Arabia, and the UAE.

-In February, the company announced plans for the Indian state of Maharashtra to build a hyperloop between Pune and Mumbai beginning with an operational demonstration track.
+In February, the company announced plans for the Indian state of Maharashtra to build a Hyperloop between Pune and Mumbai beginning with an operational demonstration track.
 The project will start with a six-month feasibility study looking at the route, environmental impact, the economic and commercial aspects of the route, the regulatory framework, and cost and funding model recommendations.

 Assuming all goes well, an operational demonstration track will be built between two points on the route two to three years from the signing of the agreement and serve as a platform for testing.
 The company said the construction of the full Pune-Mumbai route -- a 25-minute journey -- would take place in five to seven years.
-Virgin Hyperloop One said the high-capacity passenger and cargo hyperloop route eventually will support 150 million passenger trips annually.
+It added the high-capacity passenger and cargo Hyperloop route could eventually see 150 million passenger trips annually.

-"I believe Virgin Hyperloop One could have the same impact upon India in the 21st century as trains did in the 20th century," said Sir Richard Branson.
+"I believe Virgin Hyperloop One could have the same impact upon India in the 21st century as trains did in the 20th century," said Sir Richard Branson, founder of the Virgin group.

-The company is also working on a feasibility study into a Hyperloop route linking Kansas City, Columbia, and St Louis running along the I-70 in Missouri, looking at high-level cost estimate and funding model recommendations.
+The company is also working on a feasibility study into a Hyperloop route linking Kansas City, Columbia, and St Louis running along the I-70 in Missouri, and is looking at high-level cost estimate and funding model recommendations.

-The company has a 500 meter-long DevLoop, which has a diameter of 3.3m is located 30 minutes from Las Vegas in the Nevada desert.
-In December, the company said it had completed its third phase of testing achieving test speeds of 387 kilometers per hour.
+The company has a 500 meter-long DevLoop, which has a diameter of 3.3m and is located 30 minutes from Las Vegas in the Nevada desert.
+In December, the company said it had completed its third phase of testing, achieving test speeds of 387 kilometers per hour.

 "The tests were conducted in a tube depressurized down to the equivalent air pressure experienced at 200,000 feet above sea level.
 A Virgin Hyperloop One pod quickly lifts above the track using magnetic levitation and glides at airline speeds for long distances due to ultra-low aerodynamic drag," the company said.

 It has identified 11 potential routes in the US, from the short -- a Boston-Somerset-Providence route of just 64 miles -- to the epic -- the Cheyenne-Houston route which would run 1,152 miles across four states, potentially reducing to 1 hour and 45 minutes a journey that currently takes 17 hours by car or truck.
-The company has also identified nine routes across Europe potentially connecting over 75 million people in 44 cities, spanning 5,000 kilometers.
-It has also signed a deal with DP World, the third largest port and terminals operator in the world to explore the options to build a Hyperloop in Dubai.
+The company has also identified nine routes across Europe, potentially connecting over 75 million people in 44 cities, and spanning 5,000 kilometers.

+In June 2019, the Indian project took a step forward with the government of Maharashtra giving Hyperloop the green light and preparing to start the public procurement process.
+This project will be a partnership between the DP World-Virgin Hyperloop One consortia and the state government, with DP World expected to invest $500m to complete the first phase of the project which will certify the new technology for passenger operations.

+In July, Virgin Hyperloop One announced a development partnership with Saudi Arabia's Economic City Authority (ECA) to conduct a study to build a 35-kilometer test and certification Hyperloop track -- the longest so far -- as well as a research and development center and Hyperloop manufacturing facility north of Jeddah.
+In the future, traveling from Riyadh to Jeddah would take 76 minutes (instead of over 10 hours) using Hyperloop technologies, the company said.

 What is Hyperloop Transportation Technologies?

-Founded in 2013, Hyperloop Transport Technologies in another company looking to turn Hyperloop into reality, with a team of 800 engineers, headquartered in Los Angeles.
-It wants to build a transport system built on a passive magnetic levitation system and says its 30m capsules will be able to carry 28 to 40 passengers and travel at a maximum speed of 1,223 kilometers per hour, moving 164,000 passengers a day on one line at full efficiency.
-The company points to reinsurance company Munich RE deeming its system to be "feasible and insurable" as a reflection of its progress so far.
+Founded in 2013, Hyperloop Transport Technologies (HyperloopTT or HTT) is another company looking to turn Hyperloop into reality.
+It has a team of 800 engineers and headquartered in Los Angeles.
+It wants to build a transport system built on a passive magnetic levitation system and says its 30-meter capsules will be able to carry 28 to 40 passengers and travel at a maximum speed of 1,223 kilometers per hour, moving 164,000 passengers a day on one line at full efficiency.
+The company points to reinsurance company Munich Re deeming its system to be "feasible and insurable" as a reflection of its progress so far.

 Who else is building Hyperloop services?

-Transpod is another contender, and recently released a study which predicted that a TransPod Hyperloop system would cost 30 percent less than high-speed rail line in Europe -- and be more efficient for passengers and freight, at more than three times the speed.
-It also said a Hyperloop will cost 50 percent less and travel four times faster than high-speed rail between Toronto and Windsor in Canada, and has plans to build a test track in France.
+TransPod is another contender, and released a study that predicted that a TransPod Hyperloop system would cost 30 percent less than high-speed rail lines in Europe -- and be more efficient for passengers and freight, at more than three times the speed.
+It also said a Hyperloop will cost 50% less and travel four times faster than high-speed rail between Toronto and Windsor in Canada.
 In November 2016, TransPod announced the closing of a first $15m round of funding from Angelo Investments.

-Other companies looking to build Hyperloop style systems include ET3 and Arrivo.
+In January this year, TransPod said it was building a new three-kilometer-long test track in Limoges, France.
+Construction of the test track will begin in 2019, and the company plans to start high-speed testing in 2020.
+The results of the program will inform the construction of a working prototype of the TransPod's Hyperloop vacuum train, also to be built in Limoges.

+Another company looking to build Hyperloop-style systems, Arrivo, shut down at the end of 2018.

 What's next for Hyperloop?

+Hyperloop is a technology that, for its supporters at least, could have a huge impact.
+It could reduce air travel between big cities, boost economies and trade, and reduce the pressure on housing in cities by allowing commuters to live further away.
+But none of this is anywhere near proven -- yet.
+There are major technical and business hurdles that Hyperloop technologies will need to surmount before they can carry passengers in comfort through a pneumatic tube, let alone change the world.

-The next stage is for Hyperloop to move beyond the initial test phase and to start longer distance trials of the technology and, even more importantly, testing the service with passengers.
+The next stage for Hyperloop is to move beyond initial testing and feasibility studies, start longer distance trials of the technology and, even more importantly, testing the service with passengers.
 Another challenge will be to find commercial models that work around the world.
-Only when all this is done will it become clear whether Hyperloop can finally become a success.
+Only when all this is done will it become clear whether Hyperloop can really become a success.

 Additional resources